 Choose the Right Products

 There are lots of effective, environmentally friendly rose-care products to choose from.
-For fungal foliar fungal diseases, there are lots of OMRI Listed options (see full list here).
+For fungal foliar fungal diseases, there are lots of OMRI Listed options (see the full list here).
 I recommend GreenCure® for powdery mildew and Garden Safe Brand Fungicide 3® for all other foliar fungal diseases.
 Both are reliable and safe.

-Early applications of insecticidal soap, dormant horticultural oil, or neem oil will help tackle problems with aphids, spider mites and even thrips.
+Early applications of insecticidal soap, dormant horticultural oil, or neem oil will help tackle problems with aphids, spider mites, and even thrips.
 As a protective measure, it is always wise to treat roses with dormant horticultural oil early in the season before plants leaf out.
 Neem oil and insecticidal soap can be applied through the season as needed.
 Larger pests, like Japanese beetles, are best picked off by hand and squashed or thrown in a bucket of water.
-In years when populations are really high, smaller roses can be protected with summer-weight insect row cloth.
+In years when populations are high, smaller roses can be protected with summer-weight insect row cloth.

 Follow these rose care guidelines, and you will have a beautiful rose garden.
 Your roses may still have thorns, but they will look and smell sweet through the season.